-35. By self-designating PLGI securities, the reporting entity is certifying the following elements of each self-designated PLGI security:
+35. By self-designating PLGI securities, the reporting entity is certifying its compliance with the requirements as specified in the Purposes and Procedures Manual of the NAIC Investment Analysis Office (P&P Manual) for private letter rating (PLR) securities and the following elements of each self-designated PLGI security:

 - a.
-The security was purchased prior to January 1, 2018. - b.
-The reporting entity is holding capital commensurate with the NAIC Designation reported for the security. - c.
-The NAIC Designation was derived from the credit rating assigned by an NAIC CRP in its legal capacity as a NRSRO which is shown on a current private letter rating held by the insurer and available for examination by state insurance regulators. - d.
-The reporting entity is not permitted to share this credit rating of the PL security with the SVO.
+The security was either: - i. issued prior to January 1, 2018 (which is exempt from PLR filing requirements pursuant to the P&P Manual), or - ii. issued from January 1, 2018 to December 31, 2021 and subject to a confidentiality agreement executed prior to January 1, 2022 which confidentiality agreement remains in force, for which an insurance company cannot provide a copy of a private letter rating rationale report to the SVO due to confidentiality or other contractual reasons ("waived submission PLR securities"). - b.
+The reporting entity is holding capital commensurate with the NAIC Designation and NAIC Designation Category reported for the security. - c.
+The NAIC Designation and NAIC Designation Category were derived from the credit rating assigned by an NAIC CRP in its legal capacity as a NRSRO which is shown on a current private letter rating, dated during the financial statement year, held by the insurer and available for examination by state insurance regulators. - d.
+Other than for waived submission PLR securities, defined above, on or after January 1, 2024 for any PLR securities issued on or after January 1, 2022, if the reporting entity is not permitted to share this private credit rating or the private rating letter rationale report of the PL security with the SVO, it certifies that it is reporting it as an NAIC 5.B GI and may not assign any other self-designation.

-Has the reporting entity self-designated PLGI securities?
+Has the reporting entity self-designated PLGI to securities, all of which meet the above requirement and as specified in the P&P Manual?
 Yes [] No [X]